PennyLaneAI/pennylane/doc/code/overview.rst

     from pennylane.templates.layers import StronglyEntanglingLayer

-While some modules are relevant to users, others are providing lower-level functionality and are therefore more relevant for developers.
+While some modules are relevant to users, others provide lower-level functionality and are therefore more relevant for developers.